October 26, 2025

 Pricing

-• Plus: $6.99/month (yearly) or $10.99/month with unlimited workspaces, members, guests, files, and AI requests
+• Pro: $11.99/month (billed yearly) or $14.99/month with unlimited workspaces, members, files, and AI requests; priority support

 • Enterprise: Custom pricing for teams needing advanced security and dedicated whiteboard support